web-auth/doc/pure-php/advanced-behaviours/authenticator-selection-criteria.md

 ### Example

-With this example, with require the user verification (PIN, fingerprint...), a resident key and an authenticator embedded onto a device.
-This is typacally what you will require for Windows Hello or Face ID authentication.
+With this example, we require the user verification (PIN, fingerprint...), a resident key and an authenticator embedded onto a device.
+This is typically what you will require for Windows Hello or Face ID authentication.

 {% code lineNumbers="true" %}
 ```php